radhikaravi251/BME595/README.md

-# HW 3: Radhika Ravi 0029200602
+# HW 4: Radhika Ravi 0029200602

-## Backpropagation
+## Neural Network developed in HW03
 In order to run the python script:
 import torch
-from NeuralNetwork import NeuralNetwork from logicGates import AND from logicGates import OR from logicGates import NOT from logicGates import XOR img2num.py
+from NeuralNetwork import NeuralNetwork import torch import sklearn.preprocessing as onehot

-The backpropagation works correctly according to the example given in: https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/
+The error for training dataset is obtained to be: **10**

 I am currently working on the implementation of training for logic gates and will upload a new version soon.